sindhuReddy1/sindhuReddy1/README.md

 - 👋 Hi, I’m Sindhu
-- 👀 I’m interested in cooking and system design
+- 👀 I’m interested in and system design, Design patterns and more.....
-- 🌱 I’m currently learning Aws and Azure
+- 🌱 I’m currently learning React, Aws, DDD and more...

 <!---
 sindhuReddy1/sindhuReddy1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.